dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 Our goal here is to determine if online reviews are positive or negative.
 We'll be using .NET for Apache Spark to read in a dataset of reviews and ML.NET to perform **binary classification** since categorizing reviews involves choosing one of two groups: positive or negative.
 You can read more about the problem through the [ML.NET documentation](https://docs.microsoft.com/en-us/dotnet/machine-learning/tutorials/sentiment-analysis).

+## Dataset

+We'll be using a set of Amazon reviews to train our model and a set of Yelp reviews for testing in our Spark + ML app.
+These can be found in the [Resources](/Resources) folder, and they come from the [UCI Sentiment Labeled Sentences](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip).

 ## Solution

 We'll first train an ML model using ML.NET, and then we'll create a new application that uses both .NET for Apache Spark and ML.NET.

 ## ML.NET

-### 1. Download Datasets

-We'll be using a set of amazon reviews to train our model and a set of yelp reviews for testing in our Spark app.
-These can be found in the Datasets folder, and they come from the [UCI Sentiment Labeled Sentences](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip).

-### 2. Build and Train Your Model
+### 1. Build and Train Your Model

 Use ML.NET to build and train a model.
 You can use Model Builder to easily train and use ML models in Visual Studio.
 Follow the [Model Builder Getting Started Guide](https://dotnet.microsoft.com/learn/machinelearning-ai/ml-dotnet-get-started-tutorial/intro) to train your model using the sentiment analysis scenario.